zaiisao/Documentation/en/Agora Platform/token.md

 ### Apply your token or temporary token

-When calling the `join` method to join a channel, you pass your token (or temporary token).
+When calling the `join` method to join a channel, you pass in your token (or temporary token).

-> - Ensure that the channel ID and user name you use to join a channel are the same as the channel ID and user name you use to create a token (or a temporary token).
+> - Ensure that the channel ID and user name that you use to join a channel are the same as the channel ID and user name that you use to create a token (or a temporary token).
 > - After a token (or a temporary token) is generated, the client should use the token to join a channel within 24 hours.
 Otherwise, you need to generate a new token (or temporary token).
 > - A token (or a temporary token) expires after a certain period of time.
 When the SDK notifies the client that the token is about to expire or has expired by the `onTokenPrivilegeWillExpire` or `onTokenExpired` callbacks, you need to generate a new token and call the `renewToken` method.
 > - The token encoding uses the standard HMAC/SHA1 approach and the libraries are available on common server-side development platforms, such as Node.js, Java, PHP, Python, and C++.
 For more information, see  [Authentication code](http://en.wikipedia.org/wiki/Hash-based\_message\_authentication\_code).